The Conscious Currency®

 - Have enough money on paper, but still feel anxious or stressed about it

-- Make irrational money decisions (spending or gripping) and don't understand why
+- Make irrational money decisions — overspending or holding on too tight — and don't understand why

 - Find it hard to stick to good financial habits regardless of their intentions